Convent School Hit by Russian Teen Bomber Was Slammed as a ‘Hellish Place’

 MOSCOW—The religious Orthodox school that was targeted by a Russian teenage bomber had previously been described as a “hellish” and “damaging” place by students who had attended it and parents who had enrolled their children there.

-On Monday morning, 18-year-old Vladislav Struzhenkov, a graduate of the high school which is located in the small town of Serpukhov near Moscow, returned to his former campus to detonate a bomb, injuring himself and at least 12 students.
+On Monday morning, 18-year-old Vladislav Struzhenkov, a graduate of the high school in the small town of Serpukhov near Moscow, returned to his former campus to detonate a bomb, injuring himself and at least 12 students.

 The bomber’s age and name were first published on the Baza Channel Telegram account.
-The teenage bomber reportedly brought the explosive device to the school a few minutes before students had gathered for morning prayer.
-The bomb went off at 8:26 am local time, right by the the school’s entrance on the grounds of the 14th century Vladychny Women’s Monastery.
+The teenage bomber reportedly brought the explosive device to the school a few minutes before students gathered for morning prayer.
+The bomb went off at 8:26 a.m. local time, right by the school’s entrance, on the grounds of the 14th-century Vladychny convent.

 There are only two comments from students on the school’s Yandex page, which is the Russian equivalent of Google.
 “I study here, I am bullied by teachers; the food is horrible, relations are terrible, hope they close this hellish place,” one user wrote in November.
 Another comment posted last year compared the school’s rector to “El Picador” and added: “Welcome to our steam room,” a reference to a Russian idiom which suggests the school engages in brainwashing.